vzhzhxx/Github-assignment/README.md

 How to handle merge conflicts?
 Merge conflicts occur when different branches of a project is made to add certain features.
 When merging branches, conflict arises when different branches are at working with different objectives.To handle this, confllicts are handled manually.
-This can also be done by using 'git add' command or using Pull requests that makes sure your feature is pushed.
+This can be done by using 'git add' command or using Pull requests that makes sure your feature is pushed.